 Reopening of Top Sights in Florence in 2021

 Most museums require time-slot tickets and the number of visitors is being restricted.
 Buy tickets in advance — GetYourGuide has very generous and easy refund conditions, although all should refund tickets if museums have to close again.
-Although crowding once inside a museum will be less of an issue, visiting early or late will remain the best option.
+Although crowding once inside a museum will be less of an issue, visiting early or late will remain the best options.

 Guided tours are also a sound option to get easy admission to museums with all groups currently small.
 The Firenze Card, which is usually a great savings option, will only be on sale again later in the year once more regular opening hours are in place.
+The Turbopass Florence City Pass is a good alternative that includes online timeslot reservations for both the Uffizi and Accademia.

 Museums Open in Florence in 2021